 Falling Objects Safety Procedures

 Falling objects, both big and small, have the potential to cause severe personal injury.
 For this reason, there are different safety procedures for specific situations and materials that can cause damage to construction workers and other associated individuals.
-Below you will find a list of guidelines for material storage and construction site safety.
+Below is a list of guidelines for material storage and construction site safety.

-Securing loads: when lifting objects, ensure that they are properly secured and balanced with tight end chains or ropes.
-Also, check for small or loose materials to ensure they don’t fall when they are lifted.
+Securing loads: when lifting objects, ensure they are adequately secured and balanced with tight-end chains or ropes.
+Also, please check for small or loose materials to ensure they don’t fall when lifted.

 Safe hoisting techniques: you should never try to lift, lower, swing, or move a load directly overhead people.
 Ensure the operator of the lift or the hoist has a clear view of their surroundings.
 If their line of sight is obstructed, assign a guide to help them safely move objects.

 Preventative safety measures: keep objects, materials, and tools away from edges and other elevated surfaces.
-Make sure that workers have the proper protective headgear to prevent injury from falling objects.
+Could you ensure workers have the proper gear to prevent injury from falling objects? protective head

-Material stacking and storage: To prevent tipping or falling, store materials at least six feet away from ledges.
+Material stacking and storage: Store materials at least six feet away from ledges to prevent tipping or falling.
 If working near openings or tall ledges, place materials in a fashion that prevents these materials from rolling or sliding.